8base/Documentation/docs/frontend/custom-frontend-logic-introduction.md

 # Custom Frontend Logic Introduction

-This articule describes how developers can add custom state entries in their front-end applications.
+This article describes how developers can add custom state entries in their front-end applications.

 ___